vannamhh/progress-tracker/README.md

 - Automatically move cards in Kanban boards based on task status
 - Match column names to status values
 - Automatically detect Kanban boards in your vault
+- Auto-add files with tasks to a specified Kanban board
+- Choose which column new files should be added to

 ## Usage Tips